 - Footage from a dashcam, surveillance camera, or traffic camera

-Your lawyer will use this evidence to demonstrate how your accident occurred and who is ultimately at fault.
+Your injury attorney will use this to demonstrate how your accident occurred and who is ultimately responsible for the injuries you suffered.

 How Long Do I Have to File a Personal Injury Lawsuit After a Car Accident in Florida?

 Florida’s statute of limitations establishes the deadlines for when lawsuits must be filed.
 The state recently adjusted its statute of limitations for most personal injury cases.
 There is a two-year deadline for accidents occurring on or after 3/24/2023, and a four-year deadline for those occurring before that date.